pykale/pykale/README.md

 ### Objectives

-* Share our resources/expertise and know each other better
+* Share and consolidate resources/expertise in several related areas
-* Build reusable+trustable tools for us first and the community next
+* Build reusable and trustable tools for research and development
 * Avoid duplicated efforts and identify key missing components

 ### Principles

 * Keep it **lean** in content, and memory/time cost.
 Quality first!
 * Use existing top code when it fits (**credit@top + license**) and build when NA or we can do much better
-* Keep it as modular as possible, following the pipeline below
+* Keep it modular following the pipeline below and separate [core functionalities](https://github.com/pykale/pykale/tree/master/kale) from [specific applications](https://github.com/pykale/pykale/tree/master/examples).

 ### Pipeline-based modules